Vrhovc/unic/README.md

+#UNIC
-UNIC = _s + unsemantic + sass + ♥
+##_s + unsemantic + sass + ♥
-===
-README IS TODO!! :)
-===

 UNIC is a base theme for Wordpress for developers to build upon.
 It is my favorite way to theme for Wordpress from scratch.
 I started with Automattic's underscores base theme and combined it with the Unsemantic grid system.
 Then I reworked the default CSS to SASS and added some of my own additional stuff.

-If you find it useful, please enjoy.

-#FEATURE NOTES
+I use it all the time.
+If you do as well, please let me know, I'd love to hear your feedback.

+##Features & Notes

-##Built on the Unsemantic Grid
+###Built on the Unsemantic Grid
-The most flexible and logical grid system there is.
+IMHO, Undemantic is the most flexible and logical grid system there is.
 You can read the full syntax over at http://unsemantic.com.

 The theme also includes a shortcode system to include grids in post content.